Charles-Gormley/DaVinciVision/README.md

 # DaVinciVision 🎨
 Project for DSCI-471 where the aim is to build CNN prediction models which predict which artist created an artwork.

+## Getting Started
+1. Pull the Repo.
+2. Download this dataset and **copy the directory where you saved it**.
+3. Navigate to the *helpers/SetDataLocation.py* file and change the vlaue for the *path_to_dataset* variables with correct file path splitting for your os ( / - for windows )
+4. Run the SetDataLocation.py File.
+Now you can work with the noteobooks! 👏
+5. Check out hte Analysis.ipynb file

 ## Dataset
 https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time